Photo credit: Tom McCorkle for The Washington Post; food styling by Lisa Cherkasky

 - Taste and adjust seasoning.

-- Transfer to serving bowl and chill for 30-minutes before serving.
+- Transfer to serving bowl and chill for 30 minutes before serving.

 Recipe yields 6-3oz servings.
 Nutrients based on per serving, not including bread or crackers.